-The Board of Directors met seven times in 2014 for regular and special meetings.
+The Board of Directors met eleven times in 2015 for regular and special meetings.
 All Directors attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
-Overall attendance at meetings of the Board and Board committees in 2014 was approximately 95%.
+Overall attendance at meetings of the Board and Board committees in 2015 was approximately 99%.
 While the Company does not have a formal policy requiring members of the Board to attend the annual meeting, the Company encourages all Directors to attend.
-All of our current Directors attended our 2014 annual meeting except for Mr. Shaffer who was appointed to the Board on the date of the annual meeting.
-All Directors plan to attend the 2015 annual meeting.
+All of our current Directors attended our 2015 annual meeting except for Mr. Kilpin and Ms. Personette who were not appointed to the Board until February 2016.
+All Directors plan to attend the 2016 annual meeting except for Mr. Gould who will cease to be a director immediately prior to the annual meeting and Ms. Personette who had a pre-existing conflict when she was appointed to our Board in February 2016.